 - You have 90 days from the end of the plan year to have your claims submitted for payment.

 - Each plan year you must elect the amounts you want to redirect from your paycheck.

 - With the Dependent Care Account you cannot be reimbursed more than you have deposited year to date.
-The Unreimbursed Medical Account must be paid in full up to your annual election when your claims are submitted.
+The full, annual amount that you elect for your Unreimbursed Medical Account will be available any time during the plan year when you submit eligible claims.

 This is important information for you to know, do not let it overwhelm you.
 This is not a difficult benefit to use.